Listen

 Solo #10

-As a tongue-in-cheek musical joke, I based the tenth solo on trap music.
-It starts with an open swing feel that fills in gradually, then transitions with a sudden tempo change into the more recognizable trap feel with fast HiHat patterns and constant metric switches.
-Most drummers will find learning this solo awkward at first and that is ok!
-Not all music will feel good in that hands and drummers should learn to overcome that.
-The player can repeat the entire solo for fun.
+I based the tenth solo on trap music.
+It starts with an open swing feel that f ills in gradually, then transitions with a sudden tempo change into the more recognizable trap feel with fast Hi-Hat patterns and constant metric switches.
+Drummers will likely find learning this solo awkward at first, that is ok!
+Not all music will feel good in that hands, drummers should learn to overcome that.